-Section Parameter Description CERTIFICATE_FILE container where the SSL certificate for the Docker host (see Prepare Certificates on page 13) will live. environment KC_HTTPS CERTIFICATE KEY_FILE Required .
-The path and filename of the location within the container where the SSL certificate key for the Docker host (see Prepare Certificates on page 13) will live. environment KC_SPI_THEME DEFAULT Required .
-The theme for the Keyfactor Identity Provider implementation. environment KEYCLOAK_ADMIN Required .
+Section Parameter Description environment KEYCLOAK_ADMIN Required .
 The username for the initial administrative user for Keyfactor Identity Provider.
 The default is admin . environment KEYCLOAK ADMIN PASSWORD Required .
 Set a secure password for the initial administrative user for Keyfactor Identity Provider. environment KC_HOSTNAME Required .
 The is the fully qualified domain name of the Docker host where you are deploying your container. environment KC_HOSTNAME PORT The port number you will use to access Keyfactor Identity Provider via a browser.
 This field only needs to be populated if you won't be using 443.
-If you'll be using 443, the entry should be commented out or removed. environment KC_DB Required.
+If you'll be using 443, the entry should be commented out or removed. environment KC_DB Required .
 The type of SQL server.
 Only Microsoft SQL Server is supported (mssql). environment KC_DB_URL_HOST Required .
 The fully qualified domain name of the Microsoft SQL server that will host the database for Keyfactor Identity Provider. environment KC_DB_URL DATABASE Required .
-The name of the Keyfactor Identity Provider database you pre-created in SQL per SQL Setup on page 15 . environment KC_DB PASSWORD Required .
-The password for the SQL login to which you granted database ownership permissions on the Keyfactor Identity Provider database per SQL Setup on page 15 . environment KC_DB USERNAME Required .
-The username for the SQL login to which you granted database ownership permissions on the Keyfactor Identity Provider database per SQL Setup on page 15 . environment KC_DB_URL PROPERTIES Required.
-The SQL database connection string including the password you set to secure the Java keystore that holds the SQL server's certificate as per Prepare Certificates on
+The name of the Keyfactor Identity Provider database you pre-created in SQL per SQL Setup on page 17 . environment KC_DB PASSWORD Required .
+The password for the SQL login to which you granted database ownership permissions on the Keyfactor Identity Provider database per SQL Setup on page 17 . environment KC_DB USERNAME Required .
+The username for the SQL login to which you granted database ownership permissions on the Keyfactor Identity Provider database per SQL Setup on page 17 . environment KC_DB_URL PROPERTIES Required.
+The SQL database connection string including the password you set to secure the Java keystore that holds the SQL server's certificate as per Prepare Certificates on page 13. environment KC TRANSACTION XA_ENABLED A Boolean that indicates whether the database for the installation supports XA transactions. environment KC_PROXY The proxy address forwarding mode if the server is behind a reverse proxy.

-Section Parameter Description page 13. environment KC TRANSACTION XA_ENABLED A Boolean that indicates whether the database for the installation supports XA transactions. environment KC_PROXY The proxy address forwarding mode if the server is behind a reverse proxy. ports The first number in the ports field indicates the port number you will use to access Keyfactor Identity Provider via a browser and that Keyfactor Command will use to access Keyfactor Identity Provider.
+Section Parameter Description ports The first number in the ports field indicates the port number you will use to access Keyfactor Identity Provider via a browser and that Keyfactor Command will use to access Keyfactor Identity Provider.
 If there are no other containers using this port on this Docker host, you may use 443.
 If 443 is already in use, you will need to change this to an alternate port (e.g. 1443).
 The second number in the ports field indicates the port number the Docker container uses internally.
 Do not change this number. command The command to start the container and import the realm JSON. volumes In this section you set the file names for the certificate and key files you copied into the directory for your Docker container.
-The volumes section sets mappings between files that exist on the host and locations in the running container. dns In this section, add at least one IP for a DNS server that can be used to resolve hostname information for your SQL server from the Keyfactor Identity Provider container if the SQL server's address is not externally routable.
+The volumes section sets mappings between files that exist on the host and locations in the running container.
+The first value represents a path and filename that exists on your Docker server.
+The second value represents a path and filename that will be created in the container containing the same information from the file referenced by the first value. dns In this section, add at least one IP for a DNS server that can be used to resolve hostname information for your SQL server from the Keyfactor Identity Provider container if the SQL server's address is not externally routable and you are not referencing the SQL server by IP address.